Ecotrust/floodplain-restoration/README.md

 	# follow steps in `Initialize` above
 
 # Process for Creating/Updating the Bayesian Belief Network

+## Depricated - now use BifSettings and PitScoreWeights in the tool's admin

 The Bayesian Belief Network (BBN) is defined in the [.BIF interchange format](http://www.cs.cmu.edu/~fgcozman/Research/InterchangeFormat/Old/xmlbif02.html).
 By default, the canonical bbn for the project resides at `dst/data/bbn.bif`.
 Creating or updating this file goes as follows: